AlexErdei73/flight-ticket-upgrader/README.md

 ### How about testing

-Again for keep things simple, I have not made this solution with TDD.
+Again for keeping things simple, I have not made this solution with TDD.
 Although I really like the testing first approach for building code, it would have slowed me down a bit.
-I include the automated unit tests for the data model.
+I include the automated unit tests for the data model and for the data processing too.
+An example input.csv file is part of the repository.